jorsanpe/cpmbits/docs/_posts/2021-04-23-cpm-a-modern-tool-for-cpp.md

 Bits are the way to share code with cpm.
 Bits are pieces of source code that can be downloaded and used in your project.
 Being in the form of source code, you can compile them for whatever target you require, as long as the bit is compatible for that target.

-Let's say we want to make use of the <a href="https://cestframework.com/" rel="noopener" target="_blank">Cest</a> framework for our tests.
+Let's say we want to make use of the [Cest](https://cestframework.com/){:target="_blank"} framework for our tests.
 We start by declaring the dependency in the project descriptor:

 ```yaml
 name: awesome-project